 Although at the adolescent level academic instruction is more structured than in the earlier years of Montessori education, it continues to be modified to challenge the individual needs of students.
 As Montessori teenagers age, they are not only academically prepared to pursue college or other interests, they become creative, collaborative, innovative, self-confident, emotionally mature, and socially skilled adults.
-We choose to be a Montessori school to provide children the foundation on which to build a happy and meaningful life.
+We choose to be a Montessori school to provide students with the foundation on which to build a happy and meaningful life.

 -By Alice Catlin